USF-HII/snptk/README.md

 - `chr_update.txt` - contains entries in thhe form `<variant_id><TAB><new_chromosome>`

 See: [Plink Update Files](#plink-update-files) for how to apply these using Plink.

+Instructions for generating the `--refsnp-merged` tab-separated gzipped file (or directory with gzipped split-files) is explained in the [refsnp-merged](#refsnp-merged) section below.

 Normally variant ids that do not map to SNPChrPosOnRef are added to the list of variant ids to be deleted.
 If the option `--include-file INCLUDE_FILE` is specified, variant ids in `INCLUDE_FILE` that are not